iNoSec2/power-pwn/readme.md

   pip install .
 ```

+4. If local changes aren't reflected when testing PPWN, try reinstalling the package in editable mode with `pip install -e .` to ensure updates take effect.

 **Notes**:

 1. To handle the GUI properly, please use Python 3.8 for the above virtual environment, if it is not already the default.